Change

 Security and Safety Guide for Women

-Over the course of history, women have made tremendous strides in our culture.
-Centuries ago women were considered second class citizens without the right to vote, work or any of the freedoms that women enjoy today.
-Since the Equal Rights Amendment was passed in its current state in 1972, women have gained freedom at work, in the home and elsewhere.
+Centuries ago women were considered second-class citizens without the right to vote, work, or any of the freedoms that women enjoy today.
+Since the Equal Rights Amendment was passed in its current state in 1972, women have gained freedom at work, in the home, and elsewhere.
 However, despite the freedoms that women have been granted, they still need to be concerned about the problem of violence against them.

 We hope the following resources will help learn more about potential dangers and how to stay safe and secure.
-Please feel free to re-visit this page again as well as share it with others who may benefit from the information.
-And, the bottom line for all women is stay safe!
+Please feel free to revisit this page again as well as share it with others who may benefit from the information.
+And, the bottom line for all women is to stay safe!

 Domestic Violence